maximilianou/weekly57/README.md

 -------
-5.
+5. - plain css Paralax, menu, footer

+next Export

 -------
-4. - Styled Components pure - back to styled-components
+1. - Styled Components pure - back to styled-components

 **ups!, Simplefied not using it.**